JorelAli/CommandAPI/docssrc/src/permissions.md

 This not only keeps permissions easier to manage, it also makes your code cleaner and gives you a nice place to lay out all of your permissions, detailing what they do and what other permissions inherit them.

-### Example - /economy command with argument permissions
+### Example - /economy command with argument permissions:

 For example, say we're registering a command `/economy`